Patrons and Ambassadors

 Brian is an investment banker who owns New Jersey firm B.V.
 Murray & Co.
 Among other charitable projects, Brian co-manages Pristina Capital Partners LLC who developed a water sanitising system to deliver safe water to communities in Africa and Asia.

 Christiana became interested in Build Africa after a trip with her father (Mark Florman) to Uganda where she witnessed our work first hand.
 Christiana’s other charity work includes three months working in Costa Rica with Operation Raleigh, and event planning with Marie Curie Cancer Care.

 Celia began supporting Build Africa through her parents (John and Melanie St. John) who are both patrons.
 Celia says she is aware of the “immense privilege” of the education she has received, and wants less privileged children to enjoy the same opportunity.

-Giles’ interest in Build Africa started after learning that that his grandfather had been CEO of the organisation back when we were known as International Christian Relief.
+Giles’ interest in Build Africa started after learning that his grandfather had been CEO of the organisation when we were known as International Christian Relief.
 He is the son of Andrew Ross, a patron of Build Africa, and has spent time with our teams in Kenya and Uganda, and has worked in the UK office as well.